moss-l/bhs-js-testing/NOTES.md

 - Operators: e.g. `+`, `-`, `+=`, `=`, the `[]` in `someArray[1]`
 - Variables: a way of giving a value a name.
 - Functions: another named thing and our main way of building up programs
+- Other assignable places: other places to stash a value
 - Control constructs: e.g. `if`, `for`, `while`.
 - Attributes: e.g. the `length` of a string, as in `someString.length`.
 - Methods: A special kind of function.